kmnvz-mayvez/appbg/README.md

 | 6640195c43df89dc0bba2eea | Riotousgamet | cordia30@hotmail.com        | https://picsum.photos/seed/I5zhd/640/480        | 4        | 20000 | B6J1W4T9    | (287) 811-3914      | 2024-05-12 01:20:27.999000 |
 | 6640195c43df89dc0bba2eed | Crudeclipper | cassidy85@hotmail.com       | https://picsum.photos/seed/83aZQEEVt/640/480   | 4        | 20000 | B7W9N3T2    | 748-451-3798 x47215 | 2024-05-12 01:20:28.340000 |

+## Disclaimer

+This project is created for educational purposes.
+The data used in this project is either synthetic or obtained from public sources.
+Any resemblance to real persons, living or dead, or actual events is purely coincidental.